janikvonrotz/ebas/README.md

 * `fieldmap[]` Tell which field should be copied to a field in the destination
   * `source` Fieldname from the current table
   * `destination` Fieldname from the destination table

+### deletesameitems

+This task deletes items based on the rule where specific fields in a table hold the same value as the items to delete.

+* `sourcetable` Holds items where same field value should be deleted in a specific table
+* `deleteontable` Holds the items which should be deleted